-Applying by the priority deadline will ensure your application is considered for both University and College funding awards.
-However, students applying after the priority deadline may still be considered for College funding opportunities.
-Click HERE for details about funding.
+Applying by the priority deadline ensures that your application will be considered for university and individual college funding awards.
+However, individual college funding awards may still be available for students applying after the priority deadline.
+Click here for details about funding awards.

 Review of all completed applications begins on December 1st.
 Applications received after this time, will be reviewed on a rolling basis.
 Please expect an admissions decision 4-6 weeks after completing an application past the December 1st deadline.
-Funding decisions are made separately from admissions decisions.
-All funding awards will be made between the months of January and early April.
+Funding award decisions are made separately from admissions decisions.
+All funding award decisions begin in January and continue throughout early April.

 Autumn is highly recommended as a starting term for all programs.

-Applications received after the deadline will be accepted on a case-by-case basis.
+Applications received after the deadline are accepted on a case-by-case basis.

 Please make sure to select the correct program on the application:

 Master of Arts in Public Policy and Mgmt (In-Career) = PUBADM-MA

 PhD in Public Policy and Mgmt = PUBADM-PH

 Applicants previously enrolled in other graduate programs at The Ohio State University do not need to submit an online application.
 Contact Student Services or GlennApply@osu.edu, for more information.

 If you feel you qualify for an application fee waiver based on your participation in any of the diversity initiatives through the Graduate School Program or Ohio State’s Office of Diversity and Inclusion, or if you feel you qualify because of economic hardship, please select the appropriate box (es) under the application fee waiver section of the online application.
 You must submit proof in order to qualify for an application fee waiver.
 Qualifying criteria are listed at admissions.osu.edu/apps/pdfs/pfwf.pdf.